dipanshu18881/dipanshu18881/README.md

 ![SI_20230506_074543 (1)](https://github.com/dipanshu18881/dipanshu18881/assets/66013226/10ffc47b-aa2a-444a-8eb1-b25f37d83eb0)

 ------------------
-### I’m currently working on building an eyecatching ecommerce website using Angular + Tailwind CSS + Spring Boot + Java, will share with you as soon as possible . . .
+### I’m currently working on building an eyecatching ecommerce website using Angular + Tailwind CSS + Spring Boot + Java, will share with you as soon it is up and running . . .

 ### You can have a look at the backend of the application for now at -> https://github.com/dipanshu18881/ProductService